About Commiphora

 Scroll down or click on the following quick links to learn more about Commpiphora Eco Park.

-Commiphora Eco Park is an ultra low density residential development in a nature-orientated area.
-The 787 ha park contains plains, plateaus, open fields, natural pans and earth dams.
-Its aim is to protect the fauna and flora of the land and to create a rural and natural lifestyle for the inhabitants.
-The concept allows for the establishment of 52 full title portions, each between 5 and 13 ha, a further 2 common areas of 283 ha, a service unit and a landing strip.
-To ensure that the portions function jointly as a unit suitable for the local wildlife, no internal demarcation measures are proposed, except around dwelling sites.
+Commiphora is a development in the Limpopo Western Bushveld where one can live and coexist in harmony with wildlife.
+The 787 ha park contains plains, plateaus, open fields, natural pans and waterholes.
+Its aim is to protect and use the fauna and flora of the land and to create a rural and natural lifestyle for the inhabitants.
+The concept allows for the establishment of 52 full title portions, each between 5 and 13 ha, a further 2 common areas of 283 ha, a service unit and an area identified for a landing strip.
+To ensure that the portions function jointly as a unit suitable for wildlife, no internal demarcation measures are proposed, except around dwelling sites and on certain common property for managing wildlife.

 At present, it hosts up to 25 species, including giraffe, kudu, impala, gemsbok, blesbuck, waterbuck, steenbok, duiker, warthog, bushbuck, bushpig, zebra, honey badger, leopard, baboon, vervet monkey, brown hyaena, caracal, banded mongoose, African sivet, dwarf mongoose, black backed jackal, ant-bear, porcupine, tree squirrel, rock dassie, hare and bush baby.
 The different habitats further provide a haven for a large variety of birdlife.